1996 Porsche 993 Targa review: Retro Road Test

-For Porsche enthusiasts, this is as good as it gets.
-The venerable 911 has been in production for 53 years (and counting), but the ‘993’ version lasted just four: from 1994 to 1998.
+For some Porsche enthusiasts, this is as good as it gets.
+The venerable 911 has been in production for 61 years (and counting), but the ‘993’ version lasted just four: from 1994 to 1998.

-The 993 was the last 911 with an air-cooled engine – Porsche switched to water-cooling for the 996 of 1999 – and sleek styling, compact dimensions and superb handling, combined with relative rarity, make it highly sought-after today.
+This was the last Porsche 911 with an air-cooled engine – the car became water-cooled for the 996 of 1999 – and its sleek styling, compact dimensions and engaging character, combined with relative rarity, make it highly sought-after today.

 This particular 993 is a Carrera 2 Targa, meaning it has rear-wheel drive and a retractable glass roof.
 It was supplied by renowned Porsche specialists, Autofarm – and has since been sold.